GVCoder09/NoDPI/README.md

 1) Make sure you have Python 3.8 or higher installed.
 No third-party libraries are required
 2) Clone the repository `git clone https://github.com/GVCoder09/NoDPI.git` or [download the archive](https://github.com/GVCoder09/NoDPI/archive/refs/heads/main.zip) with the source code and unzip it
-3) Go to the main directory and run the code with the command `python src/main.py`
+3) Go to the main directory and run the code with the command `python3 src/main.py`
 4) In the browser or system settings, set the proxy to 127.0.0.1:8881
 5) Enjoy!